mrsferret/Database-Technologies-EC149762-007/README.md

 # Database Technologies
-The focus of this course was the proper design and implementation of the backend of a fullstack system.
+The focus of this class was the proper design and implementation of the backend of a fullstack system.
+It's counterpart was the Web Technologies class as they shared the same endpoint.
+The Shopping Cart database designed and created in this class was implemented in the Web Technologies capstone project to create the fullstack Shopping Cart app

-This included
+In order to do this, it covered
-- the ERD
+- the Entity Relationship Diagram (ERD)
 - data dictionary specification
-- implementing the design into a relational system
+- implementing the design into a relational database system
 - accessing the relevant data using php code
-- management of the database through and effective tool is demonstrated and applied on the said data.
+- management of the database using different tools